docker-archive/classicswarm/docs/install-w-machine.md

 ## Create three Swarm nodes

+Here, you connect to each of the hosts and create a Swarm manager or node.

 1. Get the IP addresses of the three VMs.

         docker-machine ls

-2. Use the following syntax to run a Swarm container as the primary Swarm manager on `manager`.
+2. Your client should still be pointing to Docker Engine on `manager`.
+Use the following syntax to run a Swarm container as the primary Swarm manager on `manager`.

         docker run -t -p <your_selected_port>:2375 -t swarm manage token://<cluster_id> >